On this page

 Write a job description

-Writing a job description helps define the duties the new staff member will be responsible for, the previous experience and skills they will need and what level of authority they will hold.
+Writing a job description helps define the duties a new staff member will be responsible for, the previous experience and skills they will need and what level of authority they will hold.
 You can also use the simple job description to write a job advertisement.

 If you follow the points below, and use the free templates, you are well on your way to hiring an employee to fit your business needs.